Skip to content

-Trail B at Ashe County Park is in the park’s expansion area, with its own entrance right next to the main one.
-After turning in, follow the short gravel road to a parking lot by the playground and covered picnic area.
-You’ll find a trail map near the path to the picnic area that shows all three hiking trails, named Trails A, B, and C.
+Trail B is located within Ashe County Park’s expansion area, which has its own dedicated entrance just next to the main park entrance.
+After turning in, a short gravel road leads to a parking lot beside the playground and covered picnic area.
+A trail map posted near the path to the picnic area shows all three of the park’s main hiking trails — Trails A, B, and C — making it easy to plan your route before you head out.

 Resources